Ya'ara Saks: Views on Israeli politics

-Despite her differences with the Likud government, Saks has stated that she is "an unapologetic Zionist who believes passionately in the State of Israel" and that she condemns the BDS Movement (boycott, divestment and sanctions against Israel), considering it antisemitic.
+Saks has stated that she is "an unapologetic Zionist who believes passionately in the State of Israel" and that she condemns the BDS Movement (boycott, divestment and sanctions against Israel), considering it antisemitic.

-Canadian Federal politics
+Canadian federal politics

 Saks won the 2020 York Centre federal by-election as a member of the Liberal Party of Canada.

 Upon being sworn in as a member of Canada's House of Commons (along with fellow rookie parliamentarian Marci Ien) it took the number of female MPs in Canada to 100, which, at 30%, is the highest proportion of women in that chamber in its history.

+In December 2021 she was appointed Parliamentary Secretary to the Minister of Families, Children and Social Development.

 In February 2022, when speaking in the House about confirming the Emergencies Act in response to the "Freedom Convoy" protest, Saks claimed that "honk honk" (a phrase used by convoy supporters in reference to truck horns) was "an acronym for 'heil Hitler'".
 Saks provided evidence for her claim on Twitter, citing antifascist researcher and organizer Gwen Snyder, who posted a 4chan post that promoted using the claim as a prank — similar to the site's previous hoax that the "OK" hand gesture was code for “white power”.

+In July 2023 she was appointed Minister of Mental Health and Addictions and Associate Minister of Health.